 |Check-in day of week||-100% and -90% to +900%||NO||YES||NO|

 |Date type||-50% to +100%||NO||YES||NO|

-*You can add an audience at the ad group level, and can edit the bid adjustment in the "Audiences" page.
-Add audience targeting to an ad group or campaign
+*You can add an audience at the ad group level and edit the bid adjustment in the "Audiences" page.
+Learn how to Add audience targeting to an ad group or campaign

 If you're setting values in the Google Ads API, they'll appear as decimals.
 A value of 1.0 set in the Google Ads API indicates no change in the base bid.
 A value of 0.1 in the Google Ads API is a 90% decrease in the base bid, while a value of 2.0 is a 100% increase in the base bid.

 - When you set more than one bid adjustment in your campaign, those adjustments are typically multiplied together to determine how much your bid will increase or decrease.
 Keep in mind that combined bid adjustments can't exceed a 900% bid increase.
 For example, a $1 bid with a device increase of 900% combined with a location increase of 900% will result in a bid of only $10.
 The lowest possible bid adjustment when combining multiple bid adjustments is -90%.